Jinntec/Fore/doc/architecture.md

 XPath (and XQuery) are the powertools of XML but they are not (really) present in the browser.
 To circumvent these problems and give each side what it deserves we need to introduce some mapping.

-On the server we deal with data instances which each represent their own documents.
+On the server we deal with data instances which represent XML documents.
 On the client we'd like to consume some JSON data to render and update our UI.
 A plain XML to JSON conversion is possible but still leaves us with the problem of resolving path expressions and map those from XPath to e.g. JSONPath.
 This involves some complexity and potential for errors.

 A simpler mechanism would be to use the `bind` elements as intermediates: